-5.46 As a result of the above considerations, and in addition to an 'Official' 2010-based SNPP derived scenario, 2 alternative 'Demographic trend'

-- 5.47 In addition three 'forecasts' or scenarios have been prepared.
-Three use recent official demographic trend data, but unlike the trend projections, explore the long-term effects of theoretical maximum and minimum net migration gains. - 5.48 A further demographic scenario shows the changes that would occur if migration flows to and from St Albans were to be balanced; such a scenario is termed 'nil net migration' This is a very unlikely outcome but gives an indication of the scale of housing growth that would be required for St Albans simply to 'consume its own smoke'.
+- 5.46 As a result of the above considerations, and in addition to an 'Official' 2010-based SNPP derived scenario, two alternative 'Demographic trend' projections have been prepared to show the implications of using different trend-based demographic assumptions.
+These assumptions also make use of ONS' official data on internal and international migration.
+Despite reservations about this data, there are no reliable alternatives, and to use other sources would run the risk of a planning Inspector ruling the Core Strategy to be unsound. - 5.47 In addition three 'forecasts' or scenarios have been prepared.
+These use recent official demographic trend data, but unlike the trend projections, explore the long-term effects of theoretical maximum and minimum net migration gains. - 5.48 A further demographic scenario shows the changes that would occur if migration flows to and from St Albans were to be balanced; such a scenario is termed 'nil net migration' This is a very unlikely outcome but gives an indication of the scale of housing growth that would be required for St Albans simply to 'consume its own smoke'.
 It provides a benchmark for assessing the other scenarios, and helps illustrate the role played by migration in generating growth. - 5.49 To begin to illustrate the potential effect of planning policy constraints on growth, two dwelling-led scenarios were also considered.
 The dwelling totals were suggested by the St Albans City and District Council.
 These forecasts are intended to illustrate the impacts on population and household change of policy-driven approaches to housing provision.
-It is instructive to compare them with the scenarios that are driven by demographic projections and forecasts. - 5.50 All the demographic scenarios are summarised in the following table.
+It is instructive to compare them with the scenarios that are driven by demographic projections and forecasts.

+5.50 All the demographic scenarios are summarised in the following table.